-Before the journal Nature accepted the paper on the patch, it demanded a lot of proof on the rise in number of cardiomyocytes because such robust cardiomyocyte reproduction had previously been unheard of.
-The use of FSTL1 in the patch hinges on previous research with cardiac cells, which die a few days after application.
+Before the journal Nature accepted the paper on the patch, it demanded a lot of proof on the rise in the number of cardiomyocytes because such robust cardiomyocyte reproduction had previously been unheard of.
+The use of FSTL1 in the patch hinges on previous research with cardiac cells, which have the disadvantage that they die a few days after application.
 “Some of their therapeutic effects come from paracrine factors, chemicals they secrete,” Serpooshan said.
-The researchers skipped straight to the FSTL1 protein, which doesn’t die off.
+The researchers skipped straight to the FSTL1 protein, a paracrine factor, which doesn’t die off.

 The tip of the 3D printer lays out a collagen gel that will set to a myocardial infarct patch.
 (Photo by Rob Felt, Georgia Tech)

 Key study: Published in the journal Nature: Epicardial FSTL1 reconstitution regenerates the adult mammalian heart